East Troy Community Guide

 The Beulah Bog State Natural Area and Lulu Lake State Natural Area preserve the wetland and kettle terrain north of the lake country.
 Walking paths and protected habitat for the kind of Wisconsin natural history that the Kettle Moraine glaciation produced 10,000 years ago.

 Looking at Potters Lake or Lake Beulah for a 4-season home?
-Search East Troy Area Homes at yourwiscohome.com

 Summer Camps in the East Troy Area

-The East Troy area has 3 well-established summer camps for kids and families.
+The East Troy area has 3 well-established summer camps for kids and Weekenders .
 Camp Timber-lee is a Christian overnight camp on 1,000-plus acres in the Kettle Moraine for grades 2 through 12.
 Camp Edwards YMCA runs both overnight and day-camp programs for all ages.
 Army Lake Camp is the Salvation Army’s overnight camp serving ages 6 through 17 and beyond.

 Camp Timber-lee